jordanbemmels/kelp-popGen/scripts/runsOfHeterozygosity/README_runsOfHeterozygosity.md

 ### mask_ROHets.R

 This *R* script creates a mask to exclude windows that are found in ROHets more frequently (across all individuals) than the 99.99th percentile expectation.
+The mask can then be used to re-run *bcftools roh*.